wlingca/rdssms/workshop/content/Lab5/4_nativebackup/_index.en.md

 #### ***Create new Database***

 * Open remote desktop connection to bastion host and connect to Database instance using SSMS.
-You may go back to the previous labs named [Connect to SQL Server using SSMS](../lab1/3_clientconnection.html) for instructions.
+You may go back to the previous lab named [Connect to SQL Server using SSMS](../lab1/3_clientconnection.html) for instructions.

 * Once you are connected to Database Instance using SSMS, click on `New Query`.
 In query window type or copy the following command and click on `Execute` to create new database.